 Maximize flexibility: The final key goal is to find transportation providers that have the capacity and are open to making small adjustments or even major changes when there is strong evidence that the proposed change will improve service delivery, especially if the proposed change is measured against customer- and provider- agreed service delivery objectives.
-Providers interested in the CACS may need to be open to adjusting rider eligibility requirements based on the types of rides being requested, the relative demand for those types of rides, and the available budget for providing services.
+Providers interested in CARS may need to be open to adjusting rider eligibility requirements based on the types of rides being requested, the relative demand for those types of rides, and the available budget for providing services.
 Similarly, the budget may change eligibility for long distance medical rides if demand is higher than anticipated.

 RfQ Process & Proposed Schedule

-The purpose of this RfQ is to help SWRPC and CACS Steering Committee conduct due diligence to learn about the field of candidate transit operators interested in playing a role in the implementation and delivery of transit services for the NextGen Project.
+The purpose of this RfQ is to help SWRPC and the CARS Steering Committee conduct due diligence on the field of candidate transit operators interested in playing a role in the implementation and delivery of transit services for the NextGen Project.
 Top candidates emerging from the RfQ process will be recommended to MRCC following the RfQ process for further negotiations, selection and collaboration on forthcoming grant applications.
 Top applicants may be required to submit a service proposal to facilitate the negotiation process.

-The process begins with a release of the RfQ on July X, 2026.
+The process begins by releasing the RfQ on July X, 2026.
 Applicants will have until 5 p.m.
 EST on July X, 2026 to submit questions in writing about the RfQ opportunity.
 Questions must be submitted by email to jbmack@swrpc.org.
 Submitting questions is not mandatory.
 SWRPC will respond to questions and post them on the SWRPC webpage at www.swrpc.org/about/jobs-rfps/ by 5 p.m.
 EST on July X, 2026.
 Interested parties should keep questions to a minimum and focus on questions that will assist the applicants in adequately responding to the RfQ.
-Note that applicants will be given the opportunity to submit questions that are not directly related to the RfQ submission as part of the Statement of Interest and Qualifications described in Section 8.1.
-While the NextGen Project Steering Committee commits to answering all questions in good faith, it reserves the right to decline providing responses to questions that it considers irrelevant to the task of responding to the RfQ, questions that are premature and better suited for discussion with applicants during the negotiation process, or questions to which the Committee doesn’t have adequate information to respond.
+Note that applicants will be given the opportunity to submit questions that are not directly related to the RfQ process as part of the Statement of Interest and Qualifications described in Section 8.1.
+While the CARS Steering Committee commits to answering all questions in good faith, it reserves the right to decline providing responses to questions that it considers irrelevant to the task of responding to the RfQ, questions that are premature and better suited for discussion with applicants during the negotiation process, or questions to which the Committee doesn’t have adequate information to respond.

 Following the question-and-answer period, interested parties must submit a Statement of Interest and Qualifications by 5 p.m.
 EST on July X, 2026 by email to jbmack@swrpc.org.
 Additional details about the Statement of Interest and Qualifications follow below.

-Upon receipt of the Statements of Interest and Qualifications, SWRPC and the CACS Steering Committee will review and screen the submissions for compatibility with the CACS and schedule interviews with the highest-ranking candidates.
+Upon receipt of the Statements of Interest and Qualifications, SWRPC and the CARS Steering Committee will review and screen the submissions for compatibility with CARS and schedule interviews with the highest-ranking candidates.
 The Committee reserves the right to select or decline any number of candidates for interviews and to follow up and request any additional information from any interviewee after the interview process.
 Interviews are tentatively scheduled to occur in August, 2026 and may occur virtually, in-person or in hybrid format.

 Below is the schedule for the project.
 Dates followed by an asterisk (*) are firm.